Aroostook: "The County"

 Outdoor enthusiasts especially love “The County” because it offers unlimited opportunities for hiking and fishing, unrivaled canoe trips and whitewater rafting during spring runoff, and some of the best cycling opportunities in the northeast.

-Aroostook County has two world class venues that have hosted events like the IBU World Cup Biathlon, World Paralympic Nordic Championships and numerous North American Biathlon Championships.
+Aroostook County has two world class venues that have hosted the IBU World Cup Biathlon, World Paralympic Nordic Championships and numerous North American Biathlon Championships.
 Overall, northern Maine is easily accessible and is naturally prepared to host a variety of events and spectator sports.